 “About three years ago I picked up running again.
 I’d ran competitively about 10 to 15 years ago and gave it up during university and during some medical training and had kids on the way.
 My wife kindly allowed me to pick up the running again.”

-David Tarbotton for Athletics NSW
+Written by David Tarbotton for Athletics NSW

 Image: Matthew Ho – Delta Running Project, winner of the Greater Bank Men’s Half Marathon

 Men Half Marathon